POWER-WISE FREQUENTLY ASKED QUESTIONS

 Q: Can I apply for a Power Wise Energy Efficiency Grant after receiving a Power Wise Energy Audit?

 A: The Power Wise Energy Audit serves as a “roadmap” to help you identify energy efficiency opportunities along with their associated implementation costs and annual energy savings.
-GIPL’s Power Wise Energy Efficiency Matching Grants (1:1 funding up to $7,000) are the most effective means for receiving funding to assist you implement the Energy Conservation Measures in your audit report.
+GIPL’s Power Wise Energy Efficiency Matching Grants (1:1 funding up to $7,000) are the most effective means for receiving funding to assist you in implementing the Energy Conservation Measures in your audit report.

-Power Wise Energy Audits can be completed at anytime throughout the year, but there is only one Power Wise Energy Efficiency Matching Grant cycle each year.
+Power Wise Energy Audits can be completed at any time throughout the year, but there is only one Power Wise Energy Efficiency Matching Grant cycle each year.
 Applications are due November 15 of each year.
 Requests must be for Energy Conservation Measures (ECMs) identified in your energy audit report.
-Exceptions for other projects are rare and the applicant must provide detailed justification.
+Exceptions for other projects are rare, and the applicant must provide detailed justification.
 Decisions by the Grants Committee will be made within six weeks after the application deadline.
 Click here for additional information about the Power Wise Energy Efficiency Matching Grant Program.

 Q: Are there other resources available?